 If your walls have any large holes made from nails or something else, it is best to repair these by filling them in.
 Doing so will create an even surface for painting and is necessary if you plan on selling your home anytime soon.
 Other repairs may include replacing the trim because of damage or scuffs.

 Unless you have a very steady hand or paint as a living, it is recommended by the best interior home painters in Overland Park to use quality painter’s tape and use it along areas of the room you want to protect, such as baseboards, doorframe, ceiling, wainscoting, etc. This will help you avoid the risk of messing up and painting something you shouldn’t.

 Now that your room is prepped and ready to go, it’s time to paint.
 House painters in Overland Park suggest starting by trimming the frame of the room and any complex areas that need more detailed attention.
 The best brush for trimming is to use a 2 to 3 inch angled brush.
 Don’t dip the entire brush in the bucket either.
 Dip just the bristles to avoid drips.
 To paint the wall, use a roller and paint in either a W, M, or N stroke over and over.
 You can then re-roll using a vertical stroke to make sure every area is covered.

 Now that you know how the best interior and best exterior home painters in Overland Park do it, it’s time to get started!
-Painting is rather a simple task, as long as you take your time and don’t rush.
+Painting is rather a simple task, as long as you take your time and don’t rush, especially in DIY Room Painting.
 For anything from painting to wood repair in Overland Park to deck staining in Overland Park, look no further than Residential Solutions.